dotnettools/ConvertEx/README.md

 # ConvertEx
-A more capable alternative to `System.Convert`
+A capable alternative to `System.Convert`